100 First Foods For Babies

 But first, is your baby ready for solids?

-While there can be a lot of pressure to start your baby on solids earlier, most babies aren’t developmentally ready until around 6 months.
+While there can be a lot of pressure to start your baby on solids earlier, most babies aren’t developmentally ready until around 6 months of age.

 Having said that, all babies are different so it’s important to watch for the following signs of readiness rather than going by age alone.